WAW at work

 Women for Afghan Women is an Equal Opportunity Employer.
 We value a dynamic, diverse workforce and inclusive workplace.
 We employ staff without regard to race, color, religion, creed, gender, gender identity or expression, national origin, age, disability, socio-economic status, marital or veteran status, pregnancy status, or sexual orientation.

-Pragmatically, this approach and operational model has manifested into core programs and services that serve the needs of over 10,000 clients every year in Afghanistan and in the US.
+Pragmatically, this approach and operational model has manifested into core programs and services that serve the needs of over 8,000 clients.

-Our capacity has grown from being volunteer-run in 2001 to having over 1,000 staff members--the majority of whom are Afghan women--that manage 32 facilities and implement an extensive network of life-saving and life-changing programs in every provinces in Afghanistan, as well as a bustling community center in New York and advocacy initiatives in the United States.
+Our capacity has grown from being volunteer-run in 2001 to having over 500 staff members--the majority of whom are Afghan women--that manage an extensive network of humanitarian programs across Afghanistan, as well as bustling community centers in New York and Virginia, and advocacy initiatives in the US.

-(Please note that information about WAW's Afghanistan staff is currently not available for public viewing.
-For information about our Afghanistan staff and/or their bios, please contact us directly at email@example.com)
+(Please note that information about WAW's operations in Afghanistan and Afghanistan staff is currently not available for public viewing.
+For information about our Afghanistan operations and staff, please contact us directly at firstname.lastname@example.org)